syllable-hq/uphs-feasibility-study/README.md

 As energy sources like wind and solar replace fossil fuels, energy generation will become more variable, and this is expected to drive an exponential growth in demand for energy storage.

 This report argues that underground pumped hydro technology could provide plentiful energy storage at an affordable cost.
-Over long time frames of 40-80 years, this solution could be an order of magnitude cheaper than chemical battery solutions like Lithium Ion.
+Over a time frame of 40 years, this solution could be an order of magnitude cheaper than chemical battery solutions like Lithium Ion.

 As cited below, recent studies have concluded that stationary energy storage demand is expected to grow exponentially and require $662 billion of investment over the next two decades.
 Our report advocates that underground pumped hydro could capture much of this market away from Lithium Ion battery installations.
 We suggest further exploration of underground pumped hydro technology.
 And we suggest immediate development of the technology on sites which may be deemed suitable for profitable installations.